Discovering STEM in the Garden!

 Spring: February, March, April (3 classes total)

-You can choose to register for an individual class, or you can register for a season pass which includes all three classes of a season.
+You can choose to register for an individual class, or you can register for a season pass that includes all three classes of a season.

 Individual class: $15